 After meeting Aninga and learning the positive impact we were having on her and her family, we knew we needed to expand the initiative.
 In 2009 The Aninga Project began to take the steps required to become a registered Canadian Charity and Ugandan NGO.
 It grew from supporting Aninga to now supporting 20 Ugandan girls.

 Why it works

 It seems that the main reason why this project works so well is because it is a person-to-person, “on the ground” project.
 The money gets sent through wire transfers directly from the project’s account to our Ugandan contacts.
-During my time in Uganda and since my return I have been working to strengthen my networks in Uganda and in other parts of Africa to allow for this important aspect to remain intact as the project grows.
+We continue to strengthen our networks in Uganda and other parts of Africa to allow for this important aspect to remain intact as the project grows.